How to Avoid the Trap that So Many Homeowners Fall Into

-Salem and the Pacific Northwest as a whole are becoming more attractive places to live.
+Silverton and the Pacific Northwest as a whole are becoming more attractive places to live.
 And with increased market appeal comes increased expenses, higher competition in housing and jobs, and a less-predictable outlook for existing residents.
-Before making a big investment in your home, think about where you want to be in the next five or ten years.
-If the housing market has ballooned to the point where you can easily sell, but not buy, be careful to make upgrades that increase the value and attractiveness of your property for buyers, not yourself.
-That means quirky, personalized upgrades may be off the table.
+Before making a significant investment in your home, think about where you want to be in the next five or ten years.
+If the housing market has ballooned to the point where you can quickly sell, but not buy, be careful to make upgrades that increase the value and attractiveness of your property for buyers, not yourself.
+That means quirky, and personalized updates may be off the table.
 However, if you and your neighborhood are both stable and will be for the foreseeable future (do some research on what city planners have in store first), go wild.

-If there is any prospect of financial troubles down the road (a spouse gets laid off and has no savings, for example), think about investing in remodeling the basement, attic space, or another independent area of the house in case you need to rent a room for some passive income.
+If there is any prospect of financial troubles down the road, think about investing in remodeling the basement, attic space, or another independent area of the house in case you need to rent a room for some passive income.

 2. Being trendy